jdeschamps/EMU/README.md

 # How to install EMU?

+**EMU is now distributed with Micro-Manager 2.0-gamma (nightly build).
+To download the latest Micro-Manager 2.0-gamma nightly build, refer [to this page and choose your platform](https://micro-manager.org/wiki/Micro-Manager_Nightly_Builds).
+EMU is then available from the Plugin menu, under "User Interfaces".**

-**EMU is now distributed with Micro-Manager 2-gamma.** If you wish to install it from the source code, then follow the next steps:
+If you wish to install it from the source code, then follow the next steps:

 1. Download and install [Micro-Manager 2-gamma](https://micro-manager.org/wiki/Download_Micro-Manager_Latest_Release).